 David Ogilvy famously defined a brand as “The intangible sum of a product’s attributes: its name, packaging, and price, its history, its reputation, and the way it’s advertised.”
 More recently, Groundswell authors Charlene Li and Josh Bernoff stated, “Your brand is whatever your customers say it is…”.

 It’s with this in mind that you can appreciate the power of the brand.
 It’s not necessarily the advertising of the brand, but rather the entire brand experience that people remember.
-This can certainly be comprised of everything from the logo, tagline and color palette to the messaging, website, blog, videos, emails, events, purchase process, customer support, and any other brand touchpoints.
+This can certainly be comprised of everything from visiting the website to talking by phone to participating in business meetings.
+It includes the way company representatives speak and treat others, to how they interact among themselves.
+It includes the logo, tagline and color palette to the messaging, website, blog, videos, emails, events, purchase process, professional services, customer service and any other brand touchpoints.